Harvard-Neutrino/atmospheric-neutrino-experiment-mc/README.md

 | `number_neutrons`,`neutrons`                | Number of tagged * neutrons                     | neutron
 | `itype`,`event_type`                        | Event ID (sample index)                       | itype

-* *Note that the number of tagged neutrons is only available in SK-Htag, SK-Gd and HK.*
+* *The number of tagged neutrons is only available in SK-Htag, SK-Gd and HK.*

+> [!NOTE]
+> There are more variables in these files that may be useful for the user, please look at their usage in [kamioka.py](kamkioka.py).

 # IceCube-Upgrade files